Local Development

 Runtime note:

-bun run dev:backend,bun run dev:web, andbun run cli ...load variables frompackages/backend/.env.localthrough Bun's--env-file.
+bun run dev:backend,bun run dev:web, andbun run cli ...load values fromcompass.yamlat the repo root.compass.yamlcontains secrets.
+Do not commit it.

 Backend Environment Contract